flutter/website/src/_includes/dart-tool.md

   /usr/local/bin/dart
   ```

-  As shown above, the two commands are not coming from
+  As shown above, the two commands don't come from
   the same `bin` directory.
 Update your path to use
-  commands from `<path-to-flutter-sdk>/bin` before it
+  commands from `<path-to-flutter-sdk>/bin` before
-  uses commands from `/usr/local/bin` (in this case).
+  commands from `/usr/local/bin` (in this case).
   After updating your shell for the change to take effect,
-  run the command again, and you should now see:
+  running the `which` or `where` command again
+  should show that the `flutter` and `dart` commands
+  now come from the same directory.

   ```sh
   $ which flutter; which dart